Homeomorphisms of Cech-Stone remainders: the zero-dimensional case: Introduction

 \section{Introduction}

-The \v Cech-Stone remainder $\beta X\sm X$ of a topological space $X$ is denoted $X^*$.
-A continuous map $\vp : X^*\to Y^*$ is called \emph{trivial} if there is a continuous $e : X\to Y$ such that $\vp = e^*$, where $e^* = \beta e \sm e$ and $\beta e$ is the unique continuous exension of $e$ to $\beta X$.
+The \v Cech--Stone remainder (also known as corona) $\beta X\setminus X$ of a topological space $X$ will be denoted~$X^*$.
+A continuous map $\varphi : X^*\to Y^*$ is called \emph{trivial} if there is a continuous $e : X\to Y$ such that $\varphi = e^*$, where $e^* = \beta e \setminus e$ and $\beta e$ is the unique continuous extension of $e$ to $\beta X$.
 It follows that two remainders $X^*$ and $Y^*$ are homeomorphic via a trivial map if and only if there are cocompact subspaces of $X$ and $Y$ which are themselves homeomorphic.
-In this paper we prove the following, originally announced in \cite[Theorem 4.10.1]{F.AQ}; \begin{thm} Assume $TA + MA_{\aleph_1}$.
-Let $X$ and $Y$ be locally compact, noncompact and zero-dimensional Polish spaces.
-Then every every homeomorphism between $X^*$ and $Y^*$ is trivial. \end{thm} Here TA abbreviates \emph{Todor\v cevi\'c's Axiom} (also widely known as the \emph{Open Coloring Axiom}, see~\cite{Tod}). $MA_{\aleph_1}$ is the usual Martin's Axiom for $\aleph_1$-many dense sets.
-Both are consequences of the \emph{Proper Forcing Axiom} (PFA); hence the above result proves a special case of the more general conjecture that PFA implies all homeomorphisms between \v Cech-Stone remainders of locally compact, noncompact Polish spaces are trivial.
-In comparison, under the Continuum Hypothesis, all \v Cech-Stone remainders of locally compact, noncompact, zero-dimensional Polish spaces are homeomorphic (a consequence of Parovi\v cenko's theorem). $TA + MA_{\aleph_1}$ thus implies a certain rigidity for such remainders, whereas CH implies the opposite.

-Theorem~\ref{main} follows a long line of results going back to the late 70's when Shelah proved that, consistently, all autohomeomorphisms of $\omega^*$ are trivial (\cite{Sh.PF}).
-Shelah and Stepr\-ans later showed that the same conclusion holds under PFA (\cite{ShStep}) and Veli\v ckovi\'c improved their result by reducing the assumption to $TA + MA_{\aleph_1}$.
-The first author (\cite{F.AQ}) extended this by proving Theorem~\ref{main} in the case where both $X$ and $Y$ are countable.
-All of these results rely heavily on the zero-dimensionality of the spaces $X$ and $Y$; indeed, all results in this direction in fact deal with isomorphisms between Boolean algebras of the form $\SC(X)/\SK(X)$, where $\SC(X)$ is the algebra of clopen subsets of $X$, and $\SK(X)$ its ideal of compact-open sets.
-Stone duality provides the connection to $X^*$ in the case where $X$ is zero-dimensional (see e.g.~\cite{CN}).
-Our proof does not differ in this regard.
+In this paper we prove the following (see \S\ref{sec:Notation} for the definitions).